-The Institute for Mathematical Sciences, founded in 1989, is closely allied to the Stony Brook Mathematics Department.
-The Institute's Director is Misha Lyubich; its Co-Director is John Milnor, a 1962 Fields Medalist, and the winner of the 1989 Wolf and 2011 Abel Prizes.
-Dennis Sullivan, an Institute member, is a winner of the 2009 Wolf Prize.
+The Institute for Mathematical Sciences (IMS), founded in 1989, is closely allied to the Stony Brook Mathematics Department.
+The Institute's Director is Mikhail Lyubich; its Co-Director is John Milnor, a 1962 Fields Medalist, and the winner of the 1989 Wolf Prize and 2011 Abel Prize.
+Dennis Sullivan, an Institute member, is a winner of the 2010 Wolf Prize and the 2022 Abel Prize.
 The Institute's primary research focus has been on Dynamical Systems with an emphasis on the low-dimensional real and complex cases.
-With Oleg Viro recently joining the Institute, Low-Dimensional Topology has become another important direction of research at the IMS.
+With Oleg Viro joining the Institute, Low-Dimensional Topology has become another important direction of research at the IMS.
+Our most recent faculty is Dzmitry Dudko.

 Permanent Faculty